Homewood Undergraduate Alcohol Policies

 c.
 The individual student(s) who reside in the House will receive certain provisions (e.g., water, snacks) for an approved Party from the Homewood Office of Student Life.

 d.
-Any other Homewood undergraduate student(s) in private off-campus residences are also encouraged to register a party, activity or other event pursuant to this Policy.
+Any other Homewood undergraduate student(s) in private off-campus residences are also encouraged to register a party, activity or other events pursuant to this Policy.
 Further, the Homewood Office of Student Life will upon request provide student(s) with information on hosting responsible parties and available resources, emergency contact information, and other applicable educational materials.

 e.
 For policies pertaining to on-campus parties, activities or other events, please see the Student Leadership and Involvement Event Planning Guide.